Rockhampton Ring Road plan, preserve and construct

 Design

-The Rockhampton Ring Road design extends from the Capricorn Highway in the south to Rockhampton-Yeppoon Road in the north, and contains both rural and urban sections of road.
+The Rockhampton Ring Road design extends from the Capricorn Highway in the south to Rockhampton-Yeppoon Road in the north and contains both rural and urban sections.

-The design includes a number of features such as bridges and culverts at key locations along the Rockhampton Ring Road to manage water flow and minimise the impacts of changes in anticipated flood levels as far as practicable.
+The design includes features, such as bridges and culverts at key locations along the Rockhampton Ring Road, to manage water flow and minimise the impacts of changes in anticipated flood levels as far as practicable.

 Environment